OpenLocalizationTestOrg/azure-docs-pr-test.ru-RU/articles/hdinsight/hdinsight-storm-develop-java-event-hub-topology.md

     className: "org.apache.storm.eventhubs.bolt.EventHubBolt"
     constructorArgs:
       - ref: "eventhubbolt-config" # config declared in components section
     # parallelism hint.
-This should be the same as the number of partitions for your Event Hub, so we read it from the dev.properties file passed at run time.
+This should be hello same as hello number of partitions for your Event Hub, so we read it from hello dev.properties file passed at run time.
     parallelism: ${eventhub.partitions}

   # Log information